 Tips to Switch to Side Sleeping Position

-If you are someone who sleeps on their stomach or back by any chance then it might be quite tricky to change your habit so quickly, but we can always give it a shot!
-Changing your regular sleep posture will do wonders for you particularly those who have back discomfort or other medical issues.
+If you sleep on your stomach or back by any chance, it might be tricky to change your habit so quickly, but we can always give it a shot!
+Changing your regular sleep posture will do wonders for you, particularly those with back discomfort or other medical issues.
 So try the following tips and start today:

 Transition Gradually

-Don't push yourself to sleep on your side right away if you're used to sleeping on your stomach or back.
+Do not immediately push yourself to sleep on your side if you're used to sleeping on your stomach or back.
 Introduce the new role gradually, beginning with brief bursts each night.

 Adjust Your Pillow

 If you sleep on your side, use pillows strategically to support your body.
-Put a single pillow in between each knee to help your hips and spine align.
-You can maintain the neutral posture of your neck by placing another pillow beneath your head.
+Put a single pillow between each knee to help your hips and spine align.
+Place another pillow beneath your head to maintain the neutral posture of your neck.

 Avoid Highly Soft Mattress

-Make sure the support your mattress offers is sufficient for side sleeping.
-It should support your shoulders and hips and follow the natural curves of your body.
+Make sure your mattress offers sufficient support for side sleeping.
+It should support your shoulders and hips and follow your natural curves.

 Keep Adjusting Pillow Thickness